 About

 By the year 2030 we will need 250 million tons of additional protein annually to feed the world’s growing population.
 Even today, over 725 million people go hungry daily and over 1 billion people suffer from protein deficiency.
 Meeting the world’s protein needs today and into the future requires new solutions since animal-based proteins cannot meet the demand.
 Raising large numbers of livestock requires unsustainable levels of available land and fresh water, in addition to producing high levels of greenhouse gas emissions.
-The utilization of more sustainable proteins will be required to meet this global protein shortage; however, alternative protein sources from plants and microbes are limited in their adoption by the food industry due to their challenging flavor, colors, and odors.
+The utilization of more sustainable proteins will be required to meet this global protein shortage; however, alternative protein sources from plants and microbes are often limited in their adoption in the food industry due to their challenging flavor, colors and odors.
 Our goal is to be part of the solution to this growing global protein crisis by making alternative proteins easier to utilize in food formulations and increasing their usage worldwide.

 GW Nutrition’s (GWN) mission is to utilize our patented CleanSense™ technology to improve the taste, color, and odor of alternative proteins, making them easier to use in the food industry.
 We are driven by the desire to provide sustainable ingredients to the world, and with our proven leaders experienced in taking food ingredients to market, we believe our CleanSense™ technology can help reduce the environmental impact of food production.
-We have promising results with several types of algae and plans to dive into many other alternative proteins in the future.
+We have promising results with several types of algae and plan to dive into other alternative proteins in the future.

 Key Benefits